 - This is a blog about video games, comic books, film, and philosophy.
 It is mostly research-oriented stuff.
-The current banner is from Burns' Black Hole.
+The art in the current header is from Prophet #29.
+The blog icon was made by Tara Ogaick.

 twerps